minio/docs/source/administration/object-management/data-compression.rst

 Configure the objects to compress by specifying the desired file extensions and media types in :mc-conf:`~compression.extensions` or :mc-conf:`~compression.mime_types` arguments.

-By default, MinIO compresses the following extensions and types:
+The default data compression configuration compresses the following types of data:

 .. include:: /includes/common-mc-admin-config.rst
    :start-after: start-minio-data-compression-default-desc